 Installation with Docker

-This is an installation guide for Cradle CMS with Docker Swarm.
+This is an installation guide for Cradle CMS and eCommerce using Docker Swarm.

 Server requirements: Linux server (ARM or AMD 64-bit): 1 CPU, 512MB RAM, 3GB storage (storage can be a mix of local/shared disk or on S3 compatible storage).